 - Add cubed potatoes and let them cook together with chicken meat.
 As a rule, potatoes will be ready in 10-15 minutes depending on the type and the size of cubes.

-- Pour everything from the skillet into the pot and cook it for several minutes after borscht reboils.
+- Pour everything from the skillet into the pot and cook it for several minutes after the borscht reboils.

 Borscht Recipe: Ukrainian Beet Soup with Chicken